7 common HR problems and top tips

 Grievances often start with people not getting on well together.
 If this is the case, you could arrange a chat with each person involved in the conflict individually and hear out each side.
 You can then look for common ground and use that to help rebuild bridges and make for an easier work environment.
 Invite everyone involved to another meeting and present the conflicting views and focus on the common points.
 Encourage them to work together to create a comfortable way of coexisting in the workplace.

 If the situation escalates and you’re unable to handle it informally, you’ll need to make sure you follow your official grievance policy.
-If you haven’t got one set up in your business already, there are some good templates you can follow on the ACAS website that you can access here.
+If you haven’t got one set up in your business already, there are some good templates you can follow on the ACAS website.

 4. How to manage a personality clash in the workplace?